 About VFW Post 10420

-The Veteran of Foreign War Post 10420, located in Murrells Inlet, South Carolina is an organization of veterans who fought to protect United States’ interests overseas.
-This post is instrumental in helping the brave men and women who served in the armed forces acclimate to civilian life.
-The VFW post offers necessities including (but not limited to) job training, financial support, and comradery.
-The members of the post are extremely dedicated to the mission and are always looking for newly homebound veterans to make new friendships, share stories, or find a helping hand.
+VFW Post 10420 is an organization of veterans who fought to protect the United States’ interests overseas.
+This VFW Post is instrumental in helping the brave men and women who served in the armed forces acclimate to civilian life.
+The VFW Post offers necessities to veterans of foregin wars including, but not limited to, job training, financial support, and comradery.
+The members of the post are extremely dedicated to the mission and are always looking for newly homebound veterans to make new friendships, share stories, or lend a helping hand.

 Solar Project Led by RE-volv’s Solar Ambassadors

 The RE-volv Solar Ambassador Fellows are university students from across the country who work to bring solar energy to community-serving nonprofits across the county.
 Through the fellowship, students are trained in solar policy, community engagement, and project management to help successfully educate their campus and local communities about solar energy.
 As Solar Ambassadors, students work with local nonprofits to help them go solar and develop a deep understanding of the solar energy sector.

 The RE-volv Solar Ambassador Program at Coastal Carolina University was founded in 2015 and have worked diligently to gain the North American Board of Certified Energy Practitioners (NABCEP) Photovoltaic Associates license to further their projects throughout Horry and Georgetown counties in South Carolina.
 The Coastal Carolina team has brought solar to three nonprofit organizations, including VFW Post 10420, VFW Post 10804, and The Village Group.